ponylang/ponylang-website/content/blog/last-week-in-pony-090323.md

 - `ponylang/changelog-bot-action`

-We've updated to post future releases while we migrate to both registries.
-It's unlikely we'll see another release before during the migration period so we uploaded tag 0.3.5 to GitHub Container Registry.
+We've updated so that future releases will post to both registries while our migration is underway.
+It's unlikely that we are going to do a release during the migration so to make sure that we have something in GHCR, we've uploaded 0.3.5 to GHCR.

 - `ponylang/changelog-tool`

-We've updated to post future releases while we migrate to both registries.
-It's unlikely we'll see another release before during the migration period so we uploaded tag 0.5.0 to GitHub Container Registry.
+We've updated so that future releases will post to both registries while our migration is underway.
+It's unlikely that we are going to do a release during the migration so to make sure that we have something in GHCR, we've uploaded 0.5.0 to GHCR.

 - `ponylang/corral`
 - `ponylang/library-documentation-action`
 - `ponylang/library-documentation-action-v2`
 - `ponylang/ponyc`

 We've merged the PR to start uploading builds, both nightly and release, to GitHub Container Registry.
-By the time you read this, nightly images will be going in.
+By the time you read this, nightly images will have been uploaded.
 On the next release, release images will be available via GitHub Container Registry as well.

 - `ponylang/ponyup`
 - `ponylang/release-bot-action`
 - `ponylang/release-notes-bot-action`

-We've updated to post future releases while we migrate to both registries.
-It's unlikely we'll see another release before during the migration period so we uploaded tag 0.3.7 to GitHub Container Registry.
+We've updated so that future releases will post to both registries while our migration is underway.
+It's unlikely that we are going to do a release during the migration so to make sure that we have something in GHCR, we've uploaded 0.3.7 to GHCR.

 - `ponylang/release-notes-reminder-bot-action`

-We've updated to post future releases while we migrate to both registries.
-It's unlikely we'll see another release before during the migration period so we uploaded tag 0.1.1 to GitHub Container Registry.
+We've updated so that future releases will post to both registries while our migration is underway.
+It's unlikely that we are going to do a release during the migration so to make sure that we have something in GHCR, we've uploaded 0.1.1 to GHCR.

 That's everything that needs to move.
 Next up, on or after December 1st, we'll turn off pushing images to DockerHub.
 Please be sure to transition by then.